isomerpages/govtech-corp/_our-capabilities/Our Cybersecurity & Cyber Defence Solutions in Singapore.md

 <div class="isomer-card-title">Strengthening the government’s defences in cyberspace</div>
 <div class="isomer-card-description">The Government Cybersecurity Operations Centre (GCSOC), with a comprehensive
-suite of cybersecurity capabilities to monitor, detect and respond to incidents, is our key capability to defend against threats to the Government networks and systems.</div>
+suite of cybersecurity capabilities to monitor, detect and respond to incidents, is our key capability to defend against threats to government networks and systems.</div>
 </div>
 </div>